Ajaykhanna/drug_discovery/High_Throughput_Screening/README.md

 This repository contains examples on how to use high throughput screening to narrow down the drug candidates with the required features.

-## Similarity Screening with Custom Database
+## Similarity Screening with Custom KRAS-G12C Database
 This repo shows an example of using RdKit to perform similarity search on the existing custom database.
+The datasaet "AMG_510_database.csv" was downloaded from the [AMG-510](https://pubs.acs.org/doi/10.1021/acs.jmedchem.9b01180) supporting information of Discovery of a Covalent Inhibitor of KRAS-G12C (AMG 510) for the Treatment of Solid Tumors Article.
+The following repo is only for undertanding the similarity screening, none of the dataset or results should be used for making any medical decisions.

 ### Getting Started